bruvellu/terebratalia-wnts/2-text/wnt.md

 We mounted the embryos between a glass slide and a coverslip, supported by clay feet, in 70% glycerol in PBS.
 Using a Zeiss AxioCam HRc attached to a Zeiss Axioscope A1, we imaged the samples under differential interference contrast (DIC or Nomarski).
 For fluorescent samples, we scanned volumetric stacks in a Leica TCS SP5 confocal microscope and generated maximum intensity projections using Fiji [@Schindelin2012-di].
-We adjusted intensity levels without clipping high or low ranges to improve the contrast using Fiji or GIMP.
-Illustrations and figure plates were assembled using Inkscape.
+We adjusted intensity levels to improve contrast---without clipping signal from high or low ranges---using Fiji or GIMP, and assembled the illlustrations and figure plates using Inkscape.

 # Declarations